Search This Blog

 Jesus: "Blessed are the peacemakers, for they shall be called the children of God."
 (Matthew 5:9)

-People who lived within synchronised Jewish communities achieved new ideas surrounding moral and intellectual enlightenment.
+People who lived within synchronised Jewish communities achieved new visions surrounding moral and intellectual enlightenment.
 They could consider one another as 'sons of God' under such paradigms.
 When God, Eloah or Elohim could be interchangeable with Platonic and Stoic ideals.
-This synthesis of divine qualities may have shaped the Jesus movement driving theological discourse with the rigid Rabbinic Orthodoxy of the time.
+This synthesis of divine qualities may easily have shaped the Jesus movement, driving theological discourse with the rigid Rabbinic Orthodoxy of the time.

 Comments